xxalenchenxx/EDA_PA3/ReadMe.md

 - **Total Displacement**: The sum of Manhattan distances between original and legalized positions for all cells.
 - **Maximum Displacement**: The maximum individual displacement among all cells.

-## Problem Context

-In digital integrated circuit (IC) design, placement legalization is a critical step after global placement and before detailed placement and routing.
-It ensures that all standard cells are placed in legal, aligned positions on the chip grid without any overlap.
-A good legalization can reduce wirelength, improve routability, and enhance circuit performance.

 ## Input Format